-As far as parasites go, Candida is one of those silent invasive parasites that is hard to detect.
-It’s not something you can measure in a blood test and symptoms can be subtle making candida difficult to diagnose.
-Normally it is kept under control by our healthy micro-organisms and our immune system but when we are down in energy or compromised it can cause real problems.
+As far as parasites go, Candida is one of those silent invasive parasites that are very hard to detect.
+It’s not something you can request in a standard blood test, and symptoms can be subtle, making candida difficult for your doctor to diagnose.
+Normally it is kept under control by our natural micro-organisms and a healthy immune system, but when we are down in energy or our gut is compromised Candida can cause real problems.

 Candidiasis that develops in the mouth or throat is called “thrush” or oropharyngeal candidiasis.
 Candidiasis in the vagina is commonly referred to as a “yeast infection.”
 Invasive candidiasis occurs when Candida species enter the bloodstream and spread throughout the body.
 (1)